Schedule A free confidential

 If you have been arrested for a DUI/DWI, you should talk to a lawyer immediately.
 Do not attempt to represent yourself on a DUI/DWI, especially if this isn’t your first offense.
 DUI/DWI charges carry heavy consequences: in the state of Louisiana your third DUI/DWI is a felony.
 There are ways an experienced criminal defense attorney can reduce your sentence or negotiate a lesser charge.
 Give yourself the advantage of professional legal representation.

 Contact an experienced criminal defense attorney immediately.
-Keep in mind that for DUI/DWI there are certain filing deadlines that you have to meet to protect your rights.
-If you are arrested and charged with Driving While Intoxicated in the state of Louisiana, you only have 15 days to request a hearing from the Department of Public Safety and Corrections or your license will be suspended.
+Keep in mind that for DUI/DWI cases, there are specific filing deadlines that you must meet to protect your rights.
+If you are arrested and charged with Driving While Intoxicated in the state of Louisiana, you only have 30 days to request a hearing from the Department of Public Safety and Corrections or your license will be suspended.
 Though you can request this hearing yourself, most attorneys can do it for you in connection with their representation on the DUI/DWI.

-If you have recently been arrested for a DUI/DWI, and you want to talk to a lawyer about any of this information, you can call me immediately at (504) 571-9529, text me at (504) 237-5245, or email me using the “Contact Us” form to the right of this page.
+If you have recently been arrested for a DUI/DWI, and you want to talk to a lawyer about any of this information, you can call me immediately at (504) 571-9529, or contact me using the contact form on this page.
 I promise your request will be answered immediately.